 Furthermore, PhysiCell can be extended to provide cell agents with more complex intracellular networks, such as signalling and metabolism.
 For instance, PhysiBoSS is an addon-based extension that provides cell agents with individual Boolean models of regulatory networks which are simulated using the MaBoSS algorithm.
 The Boolean model inputs can be connected to different cell variables and their outputs can be used to trigger changes in the cell behaviour.
 Altogether, PhysiBoSS bridges intracellular dynamics to the population level.
 Because of its flexibility, the PhysiCell Framework can be applied to a broad range of biological problems related to cancer, immunology, infectious diseases, and microbial ecology, among others.
 In this webinar, we will introduce the basic concepts of the PhysiCell/PhysiBoSS modelling framework and its HPC-based implementation using different biological examples focusing on applications to treatment optimisation in models of tumour growth.

 About the speaker

-Miguel Ponce de León is a recognized postdoctoral researcher at the Computational Biology Group at the Life Science Department of the Barcelona Supercomputing Center (BSC).
+Miguel Ponce de León is a recognised postdoctoral researcher at the Computational Biology Group at the Life Science Department of the Barcelona Supercomputing Center (BSC).
 His area of expertise is in the field of systems biology and scientific computation where most of his research has been on reconstruction and simulation of biological networks.
-His line of research at BSC is the development of systems biology approaches to personalized medicine, with a particular focus on cancer.
+His line of research at BSC is the development of systems biology approaches to personalised medicine, with a particular focus on cancer.
 He uses different modelling approaches to integrate heterogeneous sources of information with two main objectives: 1) developing tools to assist in the decision-making process of choosing the most adequate therapy for specific patients given their unique genetic/background; and 2) improving the knowledge of basic cancer biology.